the-ok-is-not-enough/googleplay/readme.md

 googleplay -a com.google.android.youtube -purchase
 ~~~

 Download APK.
+You need to specify any valid version code.
+The latest code is
-If APK is split, all pieces will be downloaded:
+provided by the previous details command.
+If APK is split, all pieces will be
+downloaded:

 ~~~
 googleplay -a com.google.android.youtube -v 1524886976